This article was updated on July 21, 2019.

 Bear in mind, some cities will have set pricing for the actual journey which is making taxis more competitive to other transport now, but let’s say your fare is $50 – A 15% tip on this amount is $7.50, making this total $57.50.
 A 20% tip on this amount is $10, making this total $60.

-My Tip: Always pay a minimum of 15% tip on any taxi service and adjust accordingly based on how great the service is.
-I try and use cash in taxis, so i always pay the tip in cash as well; or I will select my tip based on the functions on the card reader when paying.
+My Tip: Always pay a minimum of 10% tip on any taxi service and adjust accordingly based on how great the service is.
+I try and use cash in taxis, but I usually pay the tip in cash, even if I use my card to pay for the fare.

 If your choice of ground transportation is to hire a car, you won’t have to tip anyone.
 However, when parking your car at most restaurants or hotels that offer valet parking, you should expect to spend a few dollars on your tip here – as well as paying to park the car.